orxfun/orx-parallel/examples/wasm_vite_demo_basic/README.md

-# orx-parallel wasm demo basic
+# orx-parallel wasm vite demo basic

 A minimal wasm demo that computes a Fibonacci sum in parallel with `orx-parallel`.